rich-iannone/splitr/README.md

   - Stamen Toner

-Clicking any of the points along the trajectory will provide an informative popup with time/position info and meteorological data for that location at that point in time:
+Clicking any of the points along the trajectory will provide an informative popup with time/position info for that location at that point in time:

 <img src="man/figures/fig_trajectory_popup.png" width="100%">

 ## **HYSPLIT** Dispersion Runs

-Dispersion models can also be conveniently built and executed using a **magrittr** workflow.
-Instantiate the dispersion model with the `create_disp_model()` function.
+Dispersion models can also be conveniently built and executed.
+Begin the process with the `create_disp_model()` function.
 Use one or more `add_params()` statements to write parameters to the model object.
 The `add_grid()` function here facilitates the creation of sampling grids.
-Using `add_emissions()` function anywhere in the pipeline will define emissions properties for one or more emitted pollutants.
+Using the `add_emissions()` function anywhere in the pipeline will define emissions properties for one or more emitted pollutants.
 With `add_species()`, the physical properties and deposition parameters of one or more emitted species can be added to the model.